 The average age of 4.5 years (range 1-10; median 4.0; N=17) determined from archived incisor teeth (1972 n=10 and 1975 n=7).
-Tooth ages are determined by counting the cementum annuli much like the growth rings of a tree; June 1 is used as the birth date for mountain goat (Matson 1981, [www.matsonslab.com](http://www.matsonslab.com)).
+Tooth ages are determined by counting the cementum annuli much like the growth rings of a tree; June 1 is used as the birth date for mountain goat (Matson, 1981; www.matsonslab.com).

 Efforts have been made to age harvested goats starting in 2005 by counting horn annuli.
-The average age of 176 harvested goats with measurements (158 billies, 17 nannies, 1 unknown) is 8.0 years (range 2.5-16.5, median 7.5).
-This is much older than the average age and range determined from the limited number of archived incisor teeth.
-However, this counting horn annuli is reported to only be reliable up to seven years of age in mountain goats (Mainguy et al. 2009, Stevens and Houston 1989) and thus many of these estimates may not be accurate.
+The average age of 173 harvested goats (153 billies and 17 nannies) is 8.0 years (range 2.5-16.5; median 7.5).
+This is much older than the average age and range determined from a limited number of archived incisor teeth.
+However, this technique is reported to only be reliable up to seven years of age (Mainguy et al., 2009; Stevens & Houston, 1989) and thus many of these estimates may not be accurate.
 Most harvested goats are estimated with this technique to be between four to ten years old, which is mostly within the reliable window and more consistent with cementum aging results.